Frequently Asked Questions

 Is there a chance of getting injured while learning self-protection?

 There is always an inherent risk of personal injury in almost all physical activities.
 Participants may get minor bumps, bruises and possibly scratches at time.
 The chances of serious injury are minimal as the instruction provided is extremely thorough.
 Should participants not listen or follow the instructions provided then the risk of injury certainly increases.
 Due to the nature of the material taught there is an emotional aspect that is stressed.
 These reactions will differ based upon the participant and their respective history.
 The courses are built to empower but also deals with the realistic element of conflict.

 I’ve taken a self-defence class before and it was unrealistic.
 It was all physical and based upon karate.
 What makes your course any different?

 Karate like most other martial arts; especially the traditional systems, are disciplines.
-These disciplines are taught over a prolonged period of time and seldom teach the realistic aspect of conflict.
+These disciplines are taught over a prolonged period of time and seldom teach the realistic aspect of the conflict.
 These disciplines involve everyone learning the same thing in order to progress through the respective ranking system.
 They are also based solely upon the physical element of conflict and are therefore extremely reactive in nature.
 The physical techniques taught are complex movements and many years of practice are required for them to be potentially effective.

-Our courses are not only reality based but extremely practical.
-Our primary focus is on preventing violent encounters hence why we go in to great length surrounding the identification and avoidance of danger.
+Our courses are not only reality-based but extremely practical.
+Our primary focus is on preventing violent encounters hence why we go into great length surrounding the identification and avoidance of danger.
 Unlike what you may have already taken we also focus on verbal engagement as part of the prevention skills.
 The physical element is built to provide you the greater chance of them being effective by focusing on you versus what works for an experienced martial artist.

 Whether you have taken another self-defence course, train in martial arts or have never learned any form of defence, then our courses provide you with life skills to be safer.
 We are not in competition with anyone or any club, as what we teach is not based upon martial art philosophies.